Logo

 Start

-Because the library supports a lot of different use cases, we need to specify what dimensions will the UI be rendered with.
+Because the library supports a lot of different use cases, we MUST specify what source dimensions will the UI be be using.
+In most cases, we want it to take camera's viewport size.

 #![allow(unused)]